spjy/spjy.github.oi/jotted-topics/microelectronics.md

 ---
 header: Microelectronics
-description: The study of small eletrical components.
+description: The study of small electrical components.
 ---

 # Brief